Spot it early.

 Simple.
 Free.
 Potentially life-saving.

 Our model is straightforward.
-Qualified nurses attend outdoor sporting events and offer discreet spot checks — no referral or registration needed.
+When we launch, qualified nurses will attend outdoor sporting events and offer discreet spot checks, no referral or registration needed.

 01